*This site contains affiliate links, which means I receive a commission when you buy. See my full disclosure.

 The Spanish Health Ministry, the official national health agency suggestions about how to protect yourself, which more are less, universal.
 Wash your hands frequently, use hand sanitizer when you can’t wash your hands, and cover your sneeze with your elbow.
 It’s compulsory to wear a face mask in public for those 6 years of age and older.

 Public transportation in Barcelona includes the bus, metro, and tram, run by the Transports Metropolitans de Barcelona (TMB).
-As of now, transportation has few travelers, so crowding usually isn’t an issue.
 Keep a 2-meter (6.5 -feet) distance.
 Everyone is required to wear face masks but not gloves.
-Read the official rules.
+Read the TMB official rules.

-On the bus: Bus drivers cannot attend to passengers, therefore you must have a bus ticket in advance.
+On the bus: Bus drivers do not sell bus tickets.
 Buy your tickets at a machine at any metro station.
-You also have to enter through the doors at the middle of the bus.

-Expect hotels to ramp up their hygiene efforts as they open.
-Currently, all hotels are closed.
+Expect hotels to ramp up their hygiene efforts.
 To get an idea of current hotel prices, check out this map.

 See my post on the best places to stay in Barcelona!